Gov. Kasich: Ohioans Must Get Used To Change

 GONYEA: Unidentified Man: (Singing) Hey, John Kasich, don't sell us out.
 Hey, Ohio, stand up and shout.

 GONYEA: Courtney Johnson is a public schoolteacher in Columbus.
 She says Senate Bill 5 goes well beyond cutting costs.
 She calls it an attempt to destroy unions.

-Ms. COURTNEY JOHNSON (Teacher): We're not being asked to contribute, we're being silenced, and that's the difference.
+COURTNEY JOHNSON: We're not being asked to contribute, we're being silenced, and that's the difference.
 They're not asking us to contribute more.
 They're saying you cannot have a voice in the workplace.

 GONYEA: Sixty-five-year-old Dwight Landis is a retired city worker who joined the latest protests.
 He did admit that he has long admired Kasich as a smart numbers and finance guy.

-Mr. DWIGHT LANDIS (Retired City Worker): I hate - I'm going to say it, right -I voted for him and I liked the idea of getting our house in order.
+DWIGHT LANDIS: I hate - I'm going to say it, right - I voted for him and I liked the idea of getting our house in order.
 We do have to get our finances right.
 But it doesn't have to be predatory.
 And that's where this is headed.
 That's the way I see it.

 GONYEA: Polls show that Kasich's approval rating has plummeted.
 One new survey puts it at just 30 percent.
 The governor's reaction...